grycap/oscar/docs/index.md

 OSCAR runs on an elastic [Kubernetes](http://kubernetes.io) cluster that is deployed using:

-- [EC3](http://www.grycap.upv.es/ec3), an open-source tool to deploy compute clusters that can horizontally scale in terms of the number of nodes with multiple plugins.
 - [IM](http://www.grycap.upv.es/im), an open-source virtual infrastructure
     provisioning tool for multi-Clouds.

+The following components are deployed inside the Kubernetes cluster in order to support the OSCAR platform:

 - [CLUES](http://github.com/grycap/clues), an elasticity manager that
     horizontally scales in and out the number of nodes of the Kubernetes cluster according to the workload.

-The following components are deployed inside the Kubernetes cluster in order to support the OSCAR platform:
 - [MinIO](https://min.io), a high-performance distributed object storage server that provides an API compatible with S3.
-- [Knative](https://knative.dev), a Serverless framework to serve container-based applications for synchronous invocations (default Serverless Backend).
+- [Knative](https://knative.dev), a serverless framework to serve container-based applications for synchronous invocations (default Serverless Backend).
 - [OpenFaaS](https://www.openfaas.com/), a FaaS platform that allows creating functions executed via HTTP requests.
-- OSCAR, the main application, responsible for the management of the services and the integration of the different components to support event-driven serverless computing for file processing.
-It includes a web-based GUI aimed at end users to facilitate interaction with OSCAR.
+- [OSCAR Manager](https://docs.oscar.grycap.net/api/), the main API, responsible for the management of the services and the integration of the different components.
+- [OSCAR UI](https://github.com/grycap/oscar-ui), an easy-to-use web-based graphical user interface aimed at end users.

 As external storage providers, the following services can be used: